 Nowadays every mobile app developer knows App Store SEO, aka app store optimization, can help increase app downloads.
 It also helps improve an app’s rank in Apple App Store and Google Play.

-To perform app store optimization, developers optimize the metadata (e.g. app name, description, and keywords), localize the content, and manage reviews.
-Developers usually evaluate the ASO effectiveness by the keyword ranks and the number of downloads.
+To perform App Store SEO, developers optimize the metadata (e.g. app name, description, and keywords), localize the content, and manage reviews.
+They usually evaluate the App Store SEO effectiveness by the keyword ranks and the number of downloads.

 It is the Conversion Rate.

 Let’s use the analytics from Apple App Store to illustrate the concept.